Now accepting applications for 2023! Apply by December 16, 2022

-All 2022 ISTA trainings will be conducted virtually using Zoom.
-Virtual breakout sessions will use a combination of screen sharing, Word documents, and Microsoft OneDrive document access to allow attendees to engage in the practice of critical staffing skills through role play and the development of implementation plans conducted with facilitators in real time.
+The training may be conducted in person (dependent on travel restrictions) or virtually using Zoom.
+If conducted virtually, breakout sessions will use a combination of screen sharing, Word documents, and Microsoft OneDrive document access to allow attendees to engage in the practice of critical staffing skills through role play and the development of implementation plans conducted with facilitators in real time.

 Who should attend?

 This workshop is designed for full treatment court teams.
 Because the workshop is highly interactive and focuses on group decision making and consensus building, best outcomes occur with the attendance of core team members.
 Because of this, NDCI requires the attendance of the following members of the treatment court team:

 - Law enforcement officer – strongly recommended